What is floater fund? (definition, characteristics, and types)

 The floating instruments that these funds invest in have their own benchmarks.
 The interest rate offered by the instrument changes as per the fluctuations in the interest rate of their benchmarks.
 It is generally seen that as the interest rates increase in the debt market, the interest rate of these floating interest instruments rises too, and the floater funds deliver higher returns.

 Fixed interest instruments such as bonds lag in such scenarios as they continue offering fixed interest rates.
-This is why a large number of investors switch to floater funds when the interest rates are rising as deliver higher returns as compared to fixed-return funds.
+This is why a large number of investors switch to floater funds when the interest rates are rising to earn higher returns as compared to fixed-return funds.

-If you’d like to invest in floater funds, you will have to make a lump sum investment as the SIP (Systematic Investment Plan) option is not available in floater funds
+- If you’d like to invest in floater funds, you will have to make a lump sum investment as the Systematic Investment Plan(SIP) option is not available in floater funds

-Floater funds are of two different types- short-term and long-term.
-As the name suggests, short-term funds invest in debt securities that have shorter maturities.
+- Short-term Floater Funds:These funds invest in debt securities that have shorter maturities.
 You will see most such funds investing in high-liquidity instruments such as government securities, deposit certificates, and T-Bills.